UPDATED May 2026

 Life Balance

-I’m a full-time photographer.
-Finding a healthy balance in your life is essential to not getting burned out.
-I balance my life with what pays the bills and personal projects, like street photography and documenting my girl’s daily life.
-I spend 80% of my average week on the computer, editing, marketing, meeting vendors, meeting clients, preparing agreements, accounting, bookkeeping, and blogging, putting in about 40 hours a week.
+I work as a full-time photographer.
+Keeping a healthy balance is key to avoiding burnout.
+I split my time between paid work and personal projects, like street photography and capturing moments from my daughter’s daily life.
+Most weeks, I spend about 80% of my time at the computer, editing, marketing, meeting with vendors and clients, preparing agreements, handling accounting and bookkeeping, and writing blog posts.
+Altogether, that adds up to around 40 hours each week.

 Final Thoughts